Kulob: History

-Kulob inscription
+Greek inscription

-In the Hellenistic period, Kulob was part of the Greco-Bactrian kingdom.
-An inscription has been found in Kulob, dating to 200-195 BCE, in which a Greek by the name of Heliodotos, dedicates a fire altar to Hestia for the sake of the Greco-Bactrian king Euthydemus I and his son Demetrius I.
+During the Hellenistic period following the conquests of Alexander the Great, the region of modern Kulob was part of the Greco-Bactrian Kingdom.
+A Greek inscription dating to the period 200–195 BC has been discovered in which a person named Heliodotos dedicates a fire altar to Hestia for the sake of the king Euthydemus I and his son Demetrius I.

 Later history

-The historian Muhammad ibn Jarir al-Tabari refers to the city as early as 737AD, although its founding is said to have been much earlier.
-Throughout its history, Kulob was known by the name Khatlān or Khatlon in modern Tajik, with its modern name only about 250 years old.

-The Sufi mystic Mir Sayyid Ali Hamadani died while travelling through Central Asia in 1384 and was buried in Kulob in a tomb which still stands.
+The historian Muhammad ibn Jarir al-Tabari refers to Khatlon as early as AD 737, although its founding is said to have been much earlier.
+The Sufi mystic Mir Sayyid Ali Hamadani died while travelling through Central Asia in 1384 and was buried in Khatlon in a tomb which still stands.

+The city was conquered by the Mongol Empire under Genghis Khan and subsequently formed part of the Timurid Empire.
+It was incorporated into the Khanate of Bukhara in 1559 and subsequently usually aligned with the Emirate of Bukhara against Kokand and Afghanistan after the 18th century.
+Its name was changed to Kulob in 1750.
+The local lord Surrah Khan imprisoned the British and Kokand agent Abdul Mejid on behalf of Bukhara in 1861 before the disorder in the emirate prompted him to release the party.

-Part of the Khanate of Bukhara since the 16th century (the Emirate of Bukhara since the 18th century), the city changed its name from Khatlon to Kulob in 1750.
-Following the Russian conquest of Central Asia and the creation of the Tajik Soviet Socialist Republic within the USSR in 1929, Kulob became one of the largest cities in the republic.
+Following agreements between the British and Russian Empires over the disposition of Afghanistan, the city and its hinterland were incorporated into the Russian Empire as part of its conquest of most of Central Asia.
+After the Russian Revolution, Kulob was only incorporated into the Soviet Union in March 1921 and was organized as part of the Tajik Soviet Socialist Republic in 1929.
+Kulob was one of the largest cities in the republic.

 During the Tajikistani Civil War in the early 1990s, the city served as the main base of the Popular Front militias.
 Danghara, a village in the Kulob area, is the birthplace of Tajikistan's president Emomali Rahmon.
 In September 2006, Kulob celebrated its 2700th anniversary.